Social determinants of health

 Evidence also supports a direct association between poor-quality housing and poor physical and mental health (Baker et al. 2016).
-Young people, Aboriginal and Torres Strait Islander people, people with long-term health conditions or disability, people living in low income housing, or people who are unemployed or underemployed are at greater risk of living in poor-quality housing.
+Young people, Aboriginal and Torres Strait Islander people, people with long-term health conditions or disability, people living in low-income housing, or people who are unemployed or underemployed are at greater risk of living in poor-quality housing.

-This chart shows that the rate of homelessness has changed from 50.8 per 10,000 population in 2001, to 45.2 per 10,000 population in 2006, 47.6 per 10,000 in 2011 and 49.8 per 100,000 population in 2016.
-Most of the increase in homelessness between 2006 and 2016 occurred in persons living in ‘severely’ crowded dwellings, which increased from 15.9 per 100,000 population in 2006 to 21.8 per 100,000 population in 2016.
+The rate of homelessness has changed from 51 per 10,000 population in 2001, to 45 per 10,000 population in 2006, 48 per 10,000 in 2011 and 50 per 10,000 population in 2016.

 For more information on social determinants of health, see: